-Nucleos(t)ide analogues — Nucleos(t)ide analogues are oral medications that can be used to treat hepatitis B. Most patients will need long-term treatment to maintain control of the hepatitis B virus.
+Nucleos(t)ide analogs — Nucleos(t)ide analogs are oral medications that can be used to treat hepatitis B. Most patients will need long-term treatment to maintain control of the hepatitis B virus.
 For some patients, lifelong therapy is needed.
 Entecavir and tenofovir are the most commonly used oral agents.
-These antiviral medications are more potent and are less likely to cause the virus to develop resistance compared with other nucleos(t)ide analogues, such as lamivudine, adefovir, and telbivudine.
-(See 'Entecavir' below and 'Tenofovir' below and 'Other agents' below.)
+These antiviral medications are more potent and are less likely to cause the virus to develop resistance compared with nucleos(t)ide analogs that were previously used (eg, lamivudine).
+(See 'Entecavir' below and 'Tenofovir' below.)

 Tenofovir — Tenofovir is a recommended treatment for both patients who have been and those who have never been treated with oral antivirals for hepatitis B. Tenofovir is available in two formulations: tenofovir disoproxil fumarate (brand name: Viread) and tenofovir alafenamide (brand name: Vemlidy).
 For most patients, tenofovir alafenamide is preferred, if it is available.

-Tenofovir is effective in suppressing hepatitis B virus that is resistant to other antiviral agents, such as lamivudine, telbivudine, or entecavir.
-It is also effective when used to treat patients who have a form of the virus that is resistant to adefovir; however, there may be a slower decline in hepatitis B virus levels when certain adefovir resistance mutations are present.
+Tenofovir is effective in suppressing hepatitis B virus that is resistant to other antiviral agents, such as lamivudine, telbivudine, adefovir, or entecavir.
 Resistance to tenofovir has not been reported.
-(See "Tenofovir for the treatment of adults with chronic HBV infection".)
+(See "Tenofovir and adefovir for the treatment of chronic HBV infection".)

-Interferon-alfa — Interferon-alfa is an appropriate treatment for people with chronic hepatitis B infection who have detectable virus activity, ongoing liver inflammation, and no cirrhosis.
-Both conventional interferon and pegylated interferon are approved in the United States.
-(See "Standard and pegylated interferon for chronic hepatitis B virus infection".)
+Pegylated interferon-alfa — Pegylated interferon-alfa is an appropriate treatment for people with chronic hepatitis B infection who have detectable virus activity, ongoing liver inflammation, and no cirrhosis.
+(See "Pegylated interferon for treatment of chronic hepatitis B virus infection".)

-Interferon-alfa may be considered in young patients who do not have advanced liver disease and do not wish to be on long-term treatment.
-Interferon-alfa is not appropriate for people with cirrhosis who have liver failure or for people who have a recurrence of hepatitis after liver transplantation.
+Pegylated interferon-alfa may be considered in young patients who do not have advanced liver disease and do not wish to be on long-term treatment.
+It is not appropriate for people with cirrhosis who have liver failure or for people who have a recurrence of hepatitis after liver transplantation.

-Interferon is given for a finite duration.
-Pegylated interferon, a long acting interferon taken once a week, is given for one year.
+Pegylated interferon is an injection taken once a week, and it is given for one year.
 This is in contrast to the other hepatitis treatments, which are given by mouth for many years until a desired response is achieved.
 Drug resistance to interferon has not been reported.

-The disadvantages of interferon-alfa are that it must be taken by injection and it can cause many side effects.
+The disadvantage of pegylated interferon-alfa is that it can cause many side effects.

 Liver transplantation — Liver transplantation may be the only option for people who have developed advanced cirrhosis.
 The liver transplantation process is elaborate, involving an extensive screening process to ensure that a person is a good candidate.
 Thus, not all patients with cirrhosis are eligible, and only those with the most advanced cirrhosis or early stage liver cancer and otherwise good medical and social conditions will be put on the transplant waiting list.
 Because of the shortage of donors, not all patients on the transplant waiting list will receive a liver transplant.